brucetoo/PinterestView/README.md

 6. ~~Add branch "RecyclerView-demo" to show how to use with RecyclerView~~

-7. PinterestView show more accurately by the position click
+7. ~~PinterestView show more accurately by the position click~~ DONE

 ## License